 An earnest student of meditation since the mid-1980s and a Reiki Master teacher/practitioner, Jodi brings to yoga a blend of mindfulness and energy practices.
 As steward, she served in the start-up and ongoing development of the Institute for Visionary Leadership, a personal and spiritual healing retreat center located in the Green Mountains in Vermont.
 She is also one of the founding facilitators of a non-denominational labyrinth meditation walk at First Community Church where she assists in facilitator training.

 Jodi feels honored to be teaching various yoga, meditation and Reiki workshops on a regular basis, as well as teaching philosophy courses in Yoga on High’s Teacher Training Program.
 In addition to teaching, which has truly been the best training in many respects, Jodi has studied with a number of the “yoga greats” including Rodney Yee, Marcia Miller, Erich Schiffmann, Angela Farmer, Victor VanKooten, Jean Couch, Judith Lasater, Cyndi Lee and David Nichtern, to name a few.
-She earned her yoga teaching certificate from Yoga on High’s Teacher Training Program and is a 500-hour registrant of Yoga Alliance’s national accreditation program.
+She earned her yoga teaching certificate from Yoga on High’s Teacher Training Program and is an Experienced 500-hour registrant of Yoga Alliance’s national accreditation program.